-Both entries for Margaret Scutt in the Burnett Archives are speeches recorded by her child, the first in 1950 and the second in 1955.
-Whilst this archive holds two speeches, Margaret may have even given more.
+Both entries for Margaret Scutt in the Burnett Archives are typescripts of talks she gave at her local Women’s Institute, the first in 1950 and the second in 1955.
+They appear to have been submitted to the archive by Margaret’s daughter.
+It is possible, of course, that Margaret may have given more talks but the manuscripts have been lost.
 This is implied by her obvious position in her local Women’s Institute (WI) organisation, as being allowed to assume centre stage at one of the largest women-led organisations in the United Kingdom cannot be granted so easily.

 In her book A Force To Be Reckoned With: A History of the Women’s Institute (2011), Jane Robinson discusses the feminist foundations to the WI and how its members help prove how powerful women can be when they come together.
 The WI was founded by ‘the feistiest women in the country’ (Robinson, 2011, 2), many of whom were apart of the suffragette movement, and of course ‘passionate social crusaders’ (Robinson, 2011, 2).
 All these women strived for the dismantling of gender norms, but of course it led to them suffering from misogynistic stereotyping along the way.
 Leisure activities such as baking and crochet, mean that social perceptions assume the WI to be of middle-class origins and prioritising middle-class women.
 However, the WI’s principles were prefaced on ‘giv[ing] village women a voice, and the courage to use it’ (Robinson, 2011, 2) so that they could solidify their sense of identity and therefore their social position in relation to the other people in their communities.
 At the time of its establishment, the socio-political landscape did not allow women to vote, so attending these WI meetings meant that women were able to get their first taste of democracy and community.
 Both of these aspects of the meetings allowed socialisation between the women to encourage its members to develop new skills, which allowed them to enhance their autonomy meaning they were well equipped to establish themselves outside of secluded domesticity.